 - cheap, fake material is harder to process - it barely melts poorly, it spreads all over the place, and does not allow the bond to form correctly.
 As a result, the client will feel uncomfortable while wearing their fusion hair extensions and can even experience pain.

-Currently, there are two main types of keratin glue for hair extensions available on the market: standard Italian keratin glue and gel keratin.
+Currently, there are two main types of keratin glue beads for hair extensions available on the market: standard Italian keratin glue and gel keratin.

-Standard keratin has been around for quite a while.
+Standard Italian keratin has been around for quite a while.
 Gel keratin is relatively new as it was introduced in late 2019.
 As a result, not many hairstylists are aware of its benefits and know how to work with gel keratin.

 The main differences between the two types are:

-Compared to standard keratin, gel keratin allows you to create a better-sealed, beautifully shaped bond that melts better and holds well.
+- Density: Compared to standard keratin, gel keratin allows you to create a better-sealed, beautifully shaped bond that melts better and holds well.
 Due to its density, such material is easier to twist into a neat, streamlined shape.

 Also, using keratin gel reduces the risk of your fingers getting burned.
 Finally, the resulting bonds will be easier to clean and will last the client longer.